sendgrid/sendgrid-nodejs/TROUBLESHOOTING.md

 <a name="wrapping-text"></a>
 ## Wrapping Text

-You can write blog posts using e-mail with the help of SENDGRID API, like so:
+You can write blog posts using e-mail with the help of SendGrid API, like so:
 ```javascript
 sgMail.setApiKey(process.env.SendGrid_API_KEY);
 let msg = {